vatlab/sos/doc/input_spec.md

-## Input of SoS step
+## Input of SoS steps

+The input of SoS consists of three optional parts

+1. **Input files** which are by default `${cmd_input}` (command line input to parameter `--input`) for the first step, and the output of the previous step for other steps.
+2. **dependent files** which are not part of the input but are prerequisite of the step.
+These files will be part of the step signature.
+The step will not be executed if the files are missing and will be re-executed if these files are changed.
+3. **file emission options** which determined how the input files are sent to the step action.
+By default all files will be sent as `${input}` but you can choose to pass selected files, pass files one by one, in pairs, or pass them repeatedly with different settings (loop).
+This option also allow you to test other requirements that are need for the execution of the step.

+### Input files (`input:`)

 The input of SoS step follows the following rules:

-1. **the input of the first step is by default `${cmd_input}`**, namely values pass to parameter `--input`.
-2. **the input of a step is by default the output of its previous step**.
-If no output is specified by a previous step, there is no input for the current step.
+1. **the input of a SoS step is by default `${cmd_input}` for the first step and the output of the previous step otherwise**.
 3. **step option `no_input` specifies that no input file is needed for the current step**
-4. Input of a step can be specified by item `input`, which would be intepreted as filenames from command line.
+4. **Input of a step can be specified by item `input`**, which would be intepreted as filenames from command line.
 Wildcard characters (`*` and `?`) are always expanded.
 White space and other unusual characters in filenames need to be quoted.

 Examples of input specification are as follows: